Tom Donovan (American football)

-Thomas Edward Donovan (born January 13, 1957) is a former American football wide receiver who was on the playing roster for the New Orleans Saints for a season in 1980.
-He played in the United States Football League for the Philadelphia Stars and Baltimore Stars between 1983 and 1985.
+Thomas Edward Donovan (born January 13, 1957) is an American former professional football player who was a wide receiver in the National Football League (NFL) and United States Football League (USFL).
+He played in the NFL for the New Orleans Saints for a season in 1980.
+He played in the USFL for the Philadelphia Stars and Baltimore Stars between 1983 and 1985.

-Donovan played college football at Penn State University.
-He was a ninth round draft pick (pick #230) in the 1980 NFL draft, selected by the Kansas City Chiefs.
-The Chiefs traded him to the New Orleans Saints, where he remained on the team roster but never played a game.
+Donovan played college football for the Penn State Nittany Lions.
+He was a ninth-round pick (pick #230) in the 1980 NFL draft, selected by the Kansas City Chiefs.
+The Chiefs traded him to the Saints.
 He was delisted at the end of the 1980 season.

-In 1983 he was drafted by the Philadelphia Stars in the USFL’s inaugural season, where the Stars won their division and played in the USFL Championship Game.
+In 1983 he was drafted by the Philadelphia Stars in the USFL’s inaugural season, where the Stars won their division and played in the USFL championship game.
 He caught 37 passes for 559 yards and 6 receiving touchdowns in his USFL career.